kmacedovarela/dmn-workshop/advanced-lab-authoring.md

     ![Decision Service Knowledge Requirement]({% image_path/decision-service-knowledge-requirement.png %}){:width="800px"}

+## 7.3.
+"Accept Call" Decision Logic

 11. Implement the `Accept Call` decision logic as follows. ![Accept Cal Decision]({% image_path/Accept-Call-decision.png %}){:width="800px"}

+Notice that the line 1 is the invocation of the decision service "Can Handle Call".
+This is an **Invocation** of the `Can Handle Call` service, passing the `incoming call` input as the variable `call`.
+The output of this invocation will be the `boolean` variable `Call can be handled`.

+The `Call can be handled` variable as then used to validate the decision result in the last line.

+## Next steps

+We're done.
+Next, we should deploy the project in KIE Server and test the model using the REST and Java API.